Appointments

 Total Triage - Online consulting

-Castle Medical Centre is moving to a Total Triage appointment system from November 2025 to help you get the right care more quickly and fairly.
-Total Triage means every request for an appointment or medical advice will be triaged first by our clinical team.
+Castle Medical Centre is changing to a Total Triage appointment system.
+This will start in November 2025.
+This change will help you get the right care more quickly and fairly.
+Every request for an appointment or medical advice will be reviewed first by our clinical team.

 We will assess your needs and direct you to the most appropriate care – which might be;

-• An urgent same-day appointment with a member of our clinical team (face-to-face or telephone)
+• An urgent same-day appointment with a member of our clinical team (In person or by phone)

 • A priority appointment within 3 working days